anaconda/anaconda-project/tutorial.rst

     Create directory '/home/alice/mystuff/iris'? y
     Project configuration is in /home/alice/mystuff/iris/project.yml

-At this point, if you like you can browse ``iris/project.yml`` to get oriented.
+At this point, if you like you can look through ``iris/project.yml`` to get oriented.
 We won't edit ``project.yml`` by hand in this tutorial, but the commands we use in this tutorial will modify it.

 ==========================
 Get some data to work with